Pierce Street Vegetarian Chili

 Close up photo of lentils

-I should also note, you can swap in other grains if you like.
-That said, I think part of the success here was choosing grains that held their structure.
-And shoot for grains that cook in roughly the same amount of time as the lentils.
-Pearled grains cook much more quickly than whole farro or barley, although certain brown rices, perhaps a basmati, could work well.
-There are countless great ideas in the comments as well.
+There are many ways to tweak chili based on the ingredients you have on hand.
+For starters, you can swap in other grains.
+That said, I think part of the success here is choosing grains that hold their structure.
+You also want to shoot for grains that cook in roughly the same amount of time as the lentils.
+Pearled grains cook much more quickly than whole farro or barley.
+And certain brown rices, perhaps a basmati, could work well.
+There are also countless great ideas in the comments.
 For example someone swapped in hominy in place of the chickpeas and said it was the best part.
 Brilliant!
 French lentils pictured above, and pearled farro pictured below.

 Close up photo of pearled grains